iabraham/ece515public/README.md

 ### Scribing

-You may sent in a `.qmd` file if you wish your notes to be in the format of the website.
+You must sent in a `.qmd` file to be used with the format of the website for extra credit.
+You may use TikZ, Visio, InkScape etc. to draw figures.
-If you prefer to write (neatly) on your tablet, we can also share a PDF with the class.

 ## Publishing